Trip history

 LBS locations: When location data is determined using alternative LBS technologies such as GSM or Wi-Fi signals, it may lack precision.
 These locations are visualized with circles, where the radius indicates the accuracy.

-Clustered landmarks: When an asset stays in the same place for an extended period, numerous interval or LBS messages can clutter the map.
+Clustered landmarks: When an object stays in the same place for an extended period, numerous interval or LBS messages can clutter the map.
 To enhance readability, the server consolidates these into a single clustered landmark, showing only one point on the map.
 The start/end time and duration will be added to the note for this landmark.